pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

  - Graphics Programming Weekly: A newsletter by [Jendrik Illner (Graphics Programming Weekly)](https://www.jendrikillner.com/tags/weekly/), can help keep you updated with new developments.
  - Graphics Debugging Tools: Proficiency with a tool like RenderDoc or NVIDIA Nsight is not optional.
 These tools allow for the capture and frame-by-frame dissection of a graphics application, which is essential for debugging visual artifacts.
- - Youtube channels: There are plenty of channels which offer open ended theoritical exploration of topics such as [Sebastian Lague](https://www.youtube.com/@SebastianLague), [acerola](https://www.youtube.com/@Acerola_t).
+ - YouTube channels: There are plenty of channels which offer open-ended theoritical exploration of topics such as [Sebastian Lague](https://www.youtube.com/@SebastianLague), [acerola](https://www.youtube.com/@Acerola_t).

 <br>